spockthompson/Individual-Stroke-Probability---Machine-Learning-Model/README.md

 ### Predictions of an individuals probability/or risk of stroke :

 In a situation were we can potentially determine if a patient is at risk of stroke simply by recording a few characteristics of their overall general health and specific habits.
-Medical institutions could pro-activly help prevent strokes by providing medications or daily routines and better understand why they occur in differnet instances.
+Medical institutions could pro-actively help prevent strokes by providing medications or daily routines and better understand why they occur in different instances.

 ### Data: